indianaorz/Scriptable-OpenNetBattle-Server/README.md

 This project is built with Rust, so after installing Cargo, you can compile and run the project with `cargo run`.

 If you are interested in understanding the source before making changes, check out the [achitecture document](./ARCHITECTURE.md).
+For details on adding new enemies or encounters see [Enemy Modding](./docs/ENEMY_MODDING.md).

 ### Distributing